Estimated reading time: 6 minutes

 - We will obtain the caller’s permission before placing the call on hold by asking and waiting for a response before initiating the hold function.

 - We will notify our customers that someone is unavailable by saying, “He/She is unavailable.
-Is this an urgent issue or may I take a message?”
+Is this an urgent issue, or may I take a message?”

 Voice Mail

 - We will update our email notification message when we will be out of the office for an extended period of time (full day or more).
-We will indicate our expected return date and indicate a contact person (if applicable).
+We will indicate our expected return date and a contact person (if applicable).

 General